-Fashion is not just a hobby for wealthy people and many quality pieces of clothing can be bought in the second hand markets (called Marché de pusses or Brick brack or Brocantes) open weekly or monthly in every city.
+Fashion is not just a hobby for wealthy people and many quality pieces of clothing can be bought in the second-hand markets (called Marché de pusses or Brick brack or Brocantes) open weekly or monthly in every city.

 Festivals, holidays, celebrations in France

-Beside Christmas and New Year’s Eve, one of the most important French holidays, especially for Parisians is the 14th of July.
+Besides Christmas and New Year’s Eve, one of the most important French holidays, especially for Parisians is the 14th of July.
 On this day, the French remember the event that began the French revolution.
 The event was the taking of the Bastille (14th July 1789).
 The Bastille was a very big prison in downtown Paris where political prisoners (mostly people that were opposing the king and his power) where kept.
-Following months of political crisis the citizens of Paris entered the Bastille and freed the prisoners.
-As mentioned, this is considered the beginning of the French revolution, a few months after this event King Louis XVI and the Queen, Maria Antoinette were arrested and the Republic was proclaimed.
+Following months of political crisis, the citizens of Paris entered the Bastille and freed the prisoners.
+As mentioned, this is considered the beginning of the French revolution, a few months after this event King Louis XVI and the Queen, Maria Antoinette was arrested and the Republic was proclaimed.
 During this time the French national Song La Marseillaise (the song from Marseille) was composed and the motto ` Liberté, Fraternité and Egalité´ (Freedom, Brotherhood, Equality) become famous all around the world.

 Still today, people have a party in the street to commemorate the event and a big parade is organized every year in Paris.

 On the other hand, a much more Hollywood – style event takes place every year in the South of France: the Cannes Film Festival.
-For about a week, all the most important directors, actors and producers meet on la Croisette (the area of the city where the festival takes place) and present the new movies of the season.
+For about a week, all the most important directors, actors, and producers meet on la Croisette (the area of the city where the festival takes place) and present the new movies of the season.
 The winners get a small golden palm branch and become the person that every TV and magazine want to interview.

 Famous French stories & epics

-Among the most famous French legends we would like to remember those ones linked to a beautiful place situated in the Northern part of the country: Mont San Michel.
+Among the most famous French legends, we would like to remember those ones linked to a beautiful place situated in the Northern part of the country: Mont San Michel.
 This cliff over the Atlantic sea hosts a beautiful church dedicated to San Michel Angel.
 The difference between low and high tide in this region is so strong that every 6 hours the church gets completely isolated from the coast.
 So the place can be reached from the mainland only when the tide is low.
-It is a very unusual place to build a church, but the legends goes that, during the Middle Ages, a pregnant woman was taking advantage of the low tide for picking up mussels from the beach.
-Suddenly she went into labour.
+It is a very unusual place to build a church, but the legends go that, during the Middle Ages, a pregnant woman was taking advantage of the low tide for picking up mussels from the beach.
+Suddenly she went into labor.
 Incapable of moving, she began to pray to St. Michel Angel for help.

 The water was rising but the Angel answered her prayer and she and the baby were saved.
 To remember this event a little altar was built where the miracle took place and many years later the bishop of Avranches financed the construction of the church that we can still visit today.
-However this decision was not a spontaneous one since the Angel appeared twice to the bishop in his dreams asking him to make a new church.
+However, this decision was not a spontaneous one since the Angel appeared twice to the bishop in his dreams asking him to make a new church.
 Only when the Angel gave him some tangible and terrible sign of his power did the bishop agree to collect the money necessary for the work.